 We get how tough it can be when you’re stuck in a job you don’t like and aren't sure how to get a better job.
-If it's not possible to look for a new job right now, so we’ve got some ideas on how to feel a little better.
+If it's not possible to look for a new job right now, we’ve got some ideas on how to feel a little better.
 But remember, if work is really affecting your physical or mental health, you have options to help you to leave.

 Be clear about what you can and can't control

 Like most challenges in life, it helps to consider what you can and can’t control about your current job situation.
 Write down the exact things you can control and things you can’t control.
 You might be able to do things like ask your boss for help, or make the most of your downtime.

 You could also write down your job worries in ReachOut WorryTime app to come back to later.

 If you’re hating your job, it’s especially important to take care of yourself.
 Plan time to do something fun after work, or spend time in nature.
 Whatever helps you relax and feel better.